This post may contain affiliate links. Please read our disclosure policy.

 You can prep your chicken wings up to 2 days in advance and then bake just before serving for maximum crispiness.
 If you do bake your chicken wings in advance, you can warm them up in a 425˚F oven for about 20 minutes or until they crisp up again.
 Toss in your sauce of choice just before serving.

-Toss your Oven Baked Chicken Wings in the sauce while their still warm so they can soak up all the wonderfulness.
-Now, serve your Baked Hot Wings with this easy to make Blue Cheese Dressing and a pile of crispy, cold celery.
+Toss your Oven Baked Chicken Wings in the sauce while they’re still warm so they can soak up all the wonderfulness.
+Now, serve your Baked Hot Wings with this easy to make Blue Cheese Dressing and a pile of crispy, cold celery sticks.

 More Easy Chicken Wing Recipes